tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 Syntax:

-:samp:`LIKELIHOOD({expression}, {numeric literal})`
+:samp:`LIKELIHOOD({expression}, {DOUBLE literal})`

-Return the result of the expression, provided that the numeric literal is between 0.0 and 1.0.
+Return the expression without change, provided that the numeric literal is between 0.0 and 1.0.

 Example: ``LIKELIHOOD('a' = 'b', .0)`` is FALSE